camaraproject/Commonalities/documentation/API-design-guidelines.md

 #### 11.6.1 Scope naming

-#### Regarding scope naming for APIs which do not deal with explicit subscriptions, the guidelines are:
+#### Regarding scope naming for APIs, which do not deal with explicit subscriptions, the guidelines are:

 * Define a scope per API operation with the structure: